GOP leaders halt talks with Snyder after pension dispute

-The move could put at risk a timely resolution of the next state budget, which Snyder and the GOP-led Legislature like to finish in early June.
+The move — which nixed a meeting scheduled for Friday — left in doubt the status of future discussions and could put at risk a timely resolution of the next state budget, which Snyder and the GOP-led Legislature like to finish in early June.
 They often boast of enacting the budget months before it takes effect in the fall.

-The Republican governor is resisting a legislative push to close the Michigan Public School Employees Retirement System's hybrid pension/401(k) plan to new hires, saying it is working and citing large upfront transition costs that would extend beyond just the 2017-18 spending plan.
+The Republican governor is resisting a legislative push to close the Michigan Public School Employees Retirement System's hybrid pension/401(k) plan to new hires, saying the pension is working as is and citing large upfront transition costs that would extend beyond just the 2017-18 spending plan.
 GOP lawmakers say the state must stop piling up debt.
 They have trimmed Snyder's budget proposal by hundreds of millions of dollars to make room for initial transition costs.

 Senate Majority Leader Arlan Meekhof and House Speaker Tom Leonard "have identified reform of MPSERS as a top priority.
-It would be counterproductive to set budget targets without a clear forward path on MPSERS reform," said Meekhof spokesman Amber McCann.
+It would be counterproductive to set budget targets without a clear forward path on MPSERS reform," Meekhof spokesman Amber McCann said Thursday.

 "We have a great opportunity to finally fix this important problem that is hurting our teachers, our schools and our state," Leonard spokesman Gideon D'Assandro said.
 "We have to get it right."